Kristen Stewart Slammed For Talking About Robert Pattinson Affair While Promoting Films

 “Kristen Stewart has a film to promote — the very mysterious Personal Shopper — and you know what means.
 It’s time for some choice quotes about her defunct relationship with sparkly unicorn Robert Pattinson!
 Hooray!”

-The actress has indeed opened up about her affair and the entire controversy a lot of times but there have been no comments by Café Society actress’ representative regarding the accusations.
+The actress has indeed opened up about her affair and the entire controversy a lot of times but there have been no comments by the Café Society actress’s representative regarding the accusations.
 During her interview with Sunday Morning Herald, she recently also talked about her relationships and revealed the reason as to why she has not opened up before while talking about her recent films.

 “I was really, really young; I was 17.
 It was too insane.
 It was too scary to try to make peace with how so many people wanted to know every detail about my life.
 They wanted everything.
 It was too much.
 I couldn’t break it down and digest what was happening.
 I was too insecure to lay it out for what it was.”